marten-seemann/base-drafts/draft-ietf-quic-transport.md

 ### Immediate Close

-An endpoint sends a closing frame, either CONNECTION_CLOSE or APPLICATION_CLOSE, to terminate the connection immediately.
+An endpoint sends a closing frame,
+(CONNECTION_CLOSE, CRYPTO_CLOSE or APPLICATION_CLOSE)
+to terminate the connection immediately.
 Either closing frame causes all streams to immediately become closed; open streams can be assumed to be implicitly reset.